mauriciopoppe/blog/site/content/notes/computer-science/data-structures/graphs/single-source-shortest-path.md

 ---
 title: "Single Source Shortest Path (SSSP)"
 date: 2015-07-03 13:21:32
 ---

-Given a weighted graph $G$ of order $n$ and size $m$ where all the weights are non-negative and given a source vertex $s$, the single source shortest path problem consists in finding the distance from $s$ to all the other vertices
+Given a weighted graph $G$ with $V$ vertices and $E$ edges where all the weights are non-negative and given a source vertex $s$, the single source shortest path problem consists in finding the distance from $s$ to all the other vertices.

 ## Unweighted graph